 No. 20 USC rallies again to beat Arizona 34-30 on late TD

+The Trojans rallied to win a week ago and did it again with another pair of late scoring drives.

+Resiliency has been the theme so far for USC in this pandemic-shortened season.

-Vavae Malepeai bulled his way through multiple tacklers for an 8-yard touchdown run with 25 seconds left, and No. 20 Southern California beat Arizona 34-30 on Saturday with another late rally.
+Vavae Malepeai bulled his way through multiple tacklers for an 8-yard touchdown run with 25 seconds left, and No. 20 USC beat Arizona 34-30 on Saturday.

+“We have some things we need to get better at, but we're 2-0,” coach Clay Helton said.
+“A lot of teams would like to be in that position.”

-USC (2-0, 2-0 Pac-12) was outplayed by Arizona State last week before scoring two touchdowns in the final three minutes to win 28-27.
+USC (2-0, 2-0 Pac-12) was outplayed by Arizona State last week before scoring two touchdowns in the final three minutes of a 28-27 victory.

-The Trojans again had two late scoring drives to win a game they were outplayed in for most of the afternoon.
+The Trojans again rallied late to win a game they were outplayed in for most of the afternoon.

-Kevon Slovis hit Erik Krommenhoek on a 6-yard touchdown, but Arizona (0-1, 0-1) marched quickly down the field for a 6-yard touchdown pass from Grant Gunnell from Stanley Berryhill III with 1:20 left.
+Kedon Slovis hit Erik Krommenhoek on a 6-yard touchdown, but Arizona (0-1, 0-1) marched quickly down the field for a 6-yard touchdown pass from Grant Gunnell to Stanley Berryhill III with 1:35 left.

 Gunnell threw for 286 yards and three touchdowns for Arizona, which played its first game in nearly a year after last week's opener against Utah was canceled due to the coronavirus.